-7. If your group is active on social media, provide the handles you operate under.
+6. If your group is active on social media, provide the handles you operate under.
 For example, @ONTrillium is OTF's Twitter handle.

-TIP: As part of the assessment process, OTF reviews the online presence of all applicants to ensure they are not engaged in ineligible activities.
-This includes:
+TIP: As part of the assessment process, OTF reviews the online presence of all applicants to ensure they meet OTF's Eligibility Policy.
+This includes assessing for these ineligible activities: